 Examining the top offensive performances in franchise history, you could easily fill each spot with the Great Bambino’s exploits, including his 60-homer season in 1927 -- one of two times he out-homered every other team in the American League, a feat that will likely stand forever as his own.

 With that in mind, we’ll cover Ruth in the leadoff spot, then allow him to share the spotlight with a few friends.
-Here is our review of the top five single seasons by Yankees position players.
+Keep in mind that what Aaron Judge is doing this season in his hunt to break Roger Maris' AL record of 61 home runs will certainly land on this list when all is said and done.
+It'll just be a matter of where.
+But for now, here is our review of the top five single seasons by Yankees position players.

 1. Babe Ruth, 1920

 Your first thought might have been 1927, when Ruth set a single-season mark for homers that stood for more than three decades.
 But Ruth’s 1920 season stands out because he was playing a completely different game than the competition.
 No one had hit 30 home runs in a season to that point (Ruth set the record in 1919 with 29), then the Sultan of Swat went out and showed that it was possible to belt 54.

 That was the first time Ruth outhomered the entire AL; the Browns were second, with 50 homers, and the Red Sox -- in their first season sans Ruth -- finished last, with 22.
 Ruth’s resulting 255 OPS+ is pure insanity.
 With a .376/.532/.847 slash line, Ruth led the league in runs (158), homers, RBIs (135), walks (150) and on-base percentage.
 His slugging percentage stood as a league mark until Barry Bonds eclipsed it in 2001.